JohnELester/Flipper-ARTM-NFC-card-scans/README.md

-# Flipper ARTM NFC card scans
+# Flipper ARTM NFC card scans (and other Train Cards)
 _I decided I should start sharing the NFC scans of all the discarded cards I've been finding in the Metro in Montreal.
 Lots of fun decoding them.
 I'll keep adding more over time.
 Enjoy!_

 Various NFC-based [ARTM](https://www.artm.quebec/) transit cards in Quebec scanned with the [Flipper Zero](https://flipperzero.one/).